100mslive/100ms-docs/common/token.md

 ![Join Room](/docs/v2/Step4_JoinRoom.png)

-## Get Room-Code/Auth-Token from 100ms dashboard
+## Get Room-Code from 100ms dashboard

 Any client connecting calling 100ms' service needs to authenticate using an auth token.
 In production you would have your own servers generating the tokens (see more [here](/javascript/v2/foundation/security-and-tokens)).
 But for a quick start you can use one of the following methods: